Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 ![Kotlin Library Architecture](../../assets/kotlin-diagram.png)

-Inside the library we launch embedded server that will respond on players request.
-To setup P2P Media Loader we decided to use a WebView without binding to a view.
-The approach with WebView allows us to maintain the same codebase across different platforms.
-Moreover, with our approach there is no need to write custom WebRTC implementation for Native Android, since in WebView we already have WebRTC.
-This means that our WEB integration of P2P Media Loader is fully compatible with Native Android integration, as a result consumers may have a bigger mesh of peers to efficiently transfer traffic between each other.
+Inside the library we launch embedded HTTP server that will respond on players request.
+To setup P2P Media Loader we decided to use an off-screen WebView.
+This approach is lightweight because WebView is a part of OS and no need to bundle external libraries.
+Additionally, this means that our WEB integration of P2P Media Loader is fully compatible with Native Android integration, as a result consumers may have a bigger mesh of peers to efficiently transfer traffic between each other.

 **Note:** The library is in development, so the API might be changed by the time.